Guide to Credit Card Sign-Up Bonus Offers

 - Note: Refresh went into effect on September 15th, 2020

 Fresh from a significant update, the Chase Freedom Unlimited card is now one of the most intriguing cashback cards on the market.
 Building upon its 1.5% cashback on everything base, the card now also offers 3% back on dining and drugstore purchases as well as 5% back on travel you book using Chase’s Ultimate Rewards portal.
-On top of that, it also currently offers 5% back on groceries (up to $12,000 in spend) for your first year as a cardholder.

 If all that weren’t enough, the Freedom Unlimited also has a fantastic sign-up bonus, offering $200 back when you spend $500 in your first three months.
 This ratio is among the best you’ll find and the updated card is more attractive than ever.
 In other words, if you’re seeking a cash back driver, this is nearly a no-brainer.